 a.
 The things that you have heard from me among many witnesses: Paul reminded Timothy of the body of truth that he had heard from the Apostle in the presence of many others.
 Certainly, Timothy heard many Bible studies from Paul, and shared much time with the Apostle in personal discipleship.

 b.
-Commit these to faithful men: God gave ministry to Timothy, not for him to keep, but for him to pass on to others.
+Commit these to faithful men: God gave ministry to Timothy, not for him to keep to himself, but for him to pass on to others.
 An essential part of his work as a pastor was to pour into others what God had committed to him.

 i.
 One may say that everything that a pastor does in his ministry he should train others to do.
 There are no duties of a pastor so holy or so secret that he should keep them all to himself.
 He should always seek to spread ministry about to others, and to train others to do the work of the ministry.

 ii.
-Timothy was not to teach others his own particular ideas or theories, but simple Apostolic doctrine and example (the things that you have heard from me).
-What was poured into him by Paul, he was responsible to pour into others.
+Timothy was not to teach others his own particular ideas or theories, but simple apostolic doctrine and example (the things that you have heard from me).
+What Paul poured into him he was responsible to pour into others.

 iii.
 The job of training leaders is simply part of a pastor’s job description.
 He should not only train leaders when the need for a leader is obvious; nor should he only train leaders for the needs of his congregation alone.
 He should train leaders for the Kingdom of God in general, whether they are used in ministry at the particular pastor’s congregation or not.